lucadibello/RoadSense/specification/project_specification.md

 The **RoadSense** project aims to develop an IoT-based system to detect and map road anomalies such as bumpiness and potholes.
 By installing sensor nodes on multiple vehicles, the system collects and analyzes road vibration data to create a detailed, interactive heatmap of road conditions.
 This information is invaluable for road maintenance planning, improving driver safety, and providing real-time alerts for hazardous conditions.

-The team consists of three members: Luca Di Bello, Georg Mayer, and Paolo Deidda.
+The team consists of three members: Luca Di Bello, Georg Meyer, and Paolo Deidda.

 ## Objectives